-(b) See the Treasury HUB for a sample modification log.
+(b) See Treasury OPE SharePoint for a sample modification log.

-(c) The CO shall document the contract file concerning the rationale for varying the 30-day period in paragraph (c) of FAR clause 52.243-3, Changes-Time-and-Materials or Labor-Hours.
+(c) The CO shall document the contract file concerning the rationale for varying the 30day period in paragraph (c) of FAR clause 52.243-3, Changes-Time-and-Materials or Labor-Hours.